wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 }
 ```

-You are implementing the [React constructor](https://reactjs.org/docs/react-component.html#constructor), calling the parent (which you always must) and then setting the state to a JSON object with one member: `number` (which we’ve initialized to our old value: 123456).
+You are overriding the [React constructor](https://reactjs.org/docs/react-component.html#constructor), calling the parent (which you always must) and then setting the state to a JSON object with one member: `number` (which we’ve initialized to our old value: 123456).

-Now add this above the `return()` in `App.js`:
+Now add this above the `return(...)` in `App.js`:

 ```javascript
 const { state } = this;
 ```

 This [destructures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the state from `this` into a local variable.
-Change the `<input>` line to `<Input>{state.number}</Input>`.
+Change the `<Input>` line to `<Input>{state.number}</Input>`.
 Now the input is being rendered from the state.
 Reload and you should see the same output (and change the state constructor to see it changing).

 ### Modifying State